lukas-manduch/tools/scratch/rasbi/README.md

 - Arrays
 - Linked lists
 - Dictionaries
+  - Defragmentation
+  - Db like design
+  - Everything is fitted into single slice of memory

 Other types are used only in cicumstances, where interpreter cannot operate anyways.
 E.g. during parsing, building ast or memory management.